 Are you facing a DUI drugs charge in South Carolina?
 If so, we encourage you to contact us promptly to discuss your case.
 To speak with an experienced Rock Hill criminal defense lawyer in confidence, call 803-328-8822 or tell us how we can reach you online now.

 When you get pulled over on suspicion of driving under the influence (DUI) in South Carolina, you are required by law to take a breath test.
-This is based on Section 56-5-2950 of the South Carolina Code, which is also known as the state’s “implied consent” law.
+This is based on Section 56-5-2950 of the South Carolina Code, also known as the state’s “implied consent” law.

 What is South Carolina’s Implied Consent Law?